tedneward/Azgaarnoth/Races/Humans/index.md

 # Humans
-Owing to the prodigious rate at which humans reproduce, they are the dominant species of the Azgaarnothian lands.
+Humans are the most adaptable and ambitious people among the common races.
+They have widely varying tastes, morals, and customs in the many different lands where they have settled.
+When they settle, though, they stay: they build cities to last for the ages, and great kingdoms that can persist for long centuries.
+An individual human might have a relatively short life span, but a human nation or culture preserves traditions with origins far beyond the reach of any single human’s memory.
+They live fully in the present — making them well suited to the adventuring life — but also plan for the future, striving to leave a lasting legacy.
+Individually and as a group, humans are adaptable opportunists, and they stay alert to changing political and social dynamics.Owing to the prodigious rate at which humans reproduce, they are the dominant species of the Azgaarnothian lands.
 Owing to the 8,000-plus years of intermixing, humans characteristics are all over the map--different skin tones, different complexions, heights, weights, and so on.

 Humans were the servant race of the Eldar and flourished and took over much of the lands after the Fall.
 It is not clear if humans were created by the Eldar, or were uplifted by them.
 Either way, humans owe their civilization to the initial one built by the Eldar, inheriting it after the Fall.
 Human society is broken into several distinct cultures: [Al'Uma](../Cultures/AlUma.md), [Gozdor](../Cultures/Gozdor.md), [Anor](../Cultures/Anor.md), and [Dail](../Cultures/Dail.md).

 ```
 name = 'Human'
-description = "***Race: Human.*** Humans were the servant race of the Eldar and flourished and took over much of the lands after the Fall.
-It is not clear if humans were created by the Eldar, or were uplifted by them.
-Either way, humans owe their civilization to the initial one built by the Eldar, inheriting it after the Fall."
+description = "***Race: Human.*** Humans are the most adaptable and ambitious people among the common races.
+They have widely varying tastes, morals, and customs in the many different lands where they have settled.
+When they settle, though, they stay: they build cities to last for the ages, and great kingdoms that can persist for long centuries.
+An individual human might have a relatively short life span, but a human nation or culture preserves traditions with origins far beyond the reach of any single human’s memory.
+They live fully in the present — making them well suited to the adventuring life — but also plan for the future, striving to leave a lasting legacy.
+Individually and as a group, humans are adaptable opportunists, and they stay alert to changing political and social dynamics.Owing to the prodigious rate at which humans reproduce, they are the dominant species of the Azgaarnothian lands.
+Owing to the 8,000-plus years of intermixing, humans characteristics are all over the map--different skin tones, different complexions, heights, weights, and so on."
 type = 'humanoid'
 ```